sanjay-azad/en/docs/ai.md

 AI is proving to be helpful in our quest to know more, model natural life processes, and give more power to decision-making in the hands of humans.
 That is the sole reason for its growth and popularity.
 Through AI, we are feeding the right content to the individual as per their liking, deciding optimal routes while driving, and approving or rejecting loan applications, to say the least.
 We have language models and seamless automated language translations.
 The goal is to automate the hectic, repetitive manual tasks.

 AI is science, and its impacts are going to be visible in human societies in a few years.
 Are we going to accept all it has to offer?
 Do we have the freedom to be selective?
 AI is not going to impact us directly.
-It is going to change a few ideals and establishments that we have anchored on for a stable society, like human rights, sexuality, and democracy. beliefs and identities will change, and new ideals will emerge.
+It is going to change a few ideals and establishments that we have anchored on for a stable society, like human rights, sexuality, and democracy.
+Beliefs and identities will change, and new ideals will emerge.
 Although such things are not new and have been happening since time immemorial, AI will change the pace.
 With great momentum, there is little time to adjust and react, and this throws a complete new form of possibilities and properties.

 Some examples of disturbance created by AI are - creating digital assests like automated music, synthetic paintings, imaginary pictures, and video/voice transfer.
 It was already fuelling instagram and onlyfans to generate wealth by appeasing to the conscience of individuals.
 Nowadays there us a trend of AI girlfriends and companions to cater to the needs of a lonely generation.